 Administration: Social Media Policy

-The mission of Lamaze International is to promote, support and protect natural, safe and healthy birth.
+The mission of Lamaze International is to advance safe and healthy pregnancy, birth and early parenting through evidence-based education and advocacy.
 This mission is driven by education and advocacy through the dedicated efforts of professional childbirth educators, providers and parents.
 Lamaze uses multiple social media channels to support the mission and engages with educators and parents to stimulate thoughtful conversations around the latest topics on pregnancy, birth, breastfeeding and early parenting.

 Lamaze encourages community administrators to consider the following basic guidelines when engaging in social media on behalf of Lamaze International.